-Use of Voter Information
+Restrict the Use of Information

 Gerrymandering requires the information about location of the voters as well as their voting inclination.
 How the information is used in redistricting may expose the intention to gain political advantage through gerrymandering.
-Legislature may therefore require the appropriate justification for re-districting to indicate that it preserves or promotes democracy.
-The exact details of such regulation however can become very tricky to articulate, particularly when we may also note the often significant co-relation between other demographic factors such as poverty and wealth, education level, racial and ethnic origin with voting inclination.
-The inevitably regulations will involve the geographical and analytical issues of population data.
+Legislature therefore may require the appropriate justification for re-districting to indicate that it preserves or promotes democracy.
+The exact details of such regulation however can become very tricky to articulate, particularly when we may also note the often co-relation significant between other demographic factors such as poverty and wealth, education level, racial and ethnic origin with voting inclination.
+The regulations will involve the geographical inevitably and analytical issues of population data.
+We believe this can be a more promising approach for our research so that GIS may be part of the solution to prevent gerrymandering.